nathandavis18/Co-op-Tetris/README.md

     Numpad5 -> Soft Drop
     Numpad0 -> Hard Drop

-While this control system needs to be improved, it is hard to get four hands on the keym_board.
+While this control system needs to be improved, it is hard to get four hands on the keyboard.
 Adjustments will be made in the future to allow users to change their controls without diving into the code.

 CMake is the build system for this project, for your convenience.
 You will need vcpkg and cmake Version 3.16 or later to build.